cyberflamingo/exobrain/sql.md

   (data_for_column1, data_for_column2,...);
 ```

-Three piedes of information are to be provided:
+Three pieces of information are to be provided:

 1. The table name
 2. The columns' names